apify/apify-docs/sources/platform/schedules.md

 [JavaScript](/api/client/js/reference/class/ScheduleClient) and
 [Python](/api/client/python/reference/class/ScheduleClient)
 API clients).
-When scheduling a new actor or task run, you can override its input settings using a JSON object similarly to when invoking a schedule using the [Apify API](/api/v2#/reference/schedules/).
+When scheduling a new Actor or task run, you can override its input settings using a JSON object similarly to when invoking a schedule using the [Apify API](/api/v2#/reference/schedules/).

 > In most cases, scheduled events are fired within one second of their scheduled time. <br/>
 > Occasionally, however, runs can be delayed because of a system overload or a server shutting down.

-Each schedule can be associated with a maximum of 10 actors and 10 actor tasks.
+Each schedule can be associated with a maximum of 10 Actors and 10 Actor tasks.

 ## Setting up a new schedule